 - That’s it!
 Now your little one has their very own witch’s broom, which is perfect for Halloween!

 There are five witches to choose from, and each witch has a different word family on it.
 Your little one will choose a witch and place it on the Halloween Rhymes mat.
 Then they will find the broom, cat, and cauldron with rhyming words that go along with that witch.
-(The first set of rhyming words are CVC words, but I’ve also included a sheet of more challenging words that cover blends and digraphs.)

 This activity (along with all of our freebies!) can be downloaded from the Free Activity Library.
 If you’re already a member of our email community, you can click HERE to head to the Free Activity Library, enter your password (it’s on your most current email from me), and download your copy!